garrettswan/CSS2-Spring2020/README.md

 # CSS2-Spring2020

-### LectureCode will contain code used during the lecture
+### "Lecture code" will contain code used during the lecture
-### LectureVideo will have the lecture videos
+### "Lecture video" will have the lecture videos